siscia/easy-hire/_draft/pyspider.md

 At this point the required number of thread are spawned for any of the logical piece of the crawler, including the webui.

-When we finish and close the webui we will closing each thread in a nice and clean way.
+When we finish and close the webui we will close each thread in a nice and clean way.

 Now our crawler is live, let's explore it a little more deeply.

 ### scheduler

-The scheduler receive task from two different queue (`newtask_queue` and `status_queue`) and put task in another queue (`out_queue`) that will be later consumed by the fetcher.
+The scheduler receive tasks from two different queues (`newtask_queue` and `status_queue`) and put tasks in another queue (`out_queue`) that will be later consumed by the fetcher.

-The very first thing that the scheduler does is to load from the database all the task that need to be done.
+The very first thing that the scheduler does is to load from the database all the tasks that need to be done.

-After that it start an infinite loop.
+After that it starts an infinite loop.

 In the loop several methods are called:

-1. `_update_projects()`: try to update variuos setting of the scheduler, eg, if we want to change the crawl speed while the crawler is working.
+1. `_update_projects()`: tries to update various settings of the scheduler, eg, if we want to change the crawl speed while the crawler is working.

-2. `_check_task_done()`: analyze the completed task and save those on the database, it get its task from the `status_queue`.
+2. `_check_task_done()`: analyzes the completed task and save those on the database, it get its task from the `status_queue`.

-3. `_check_request()`: if the processor ask to analyze more pages, put such pages in the queue, it get the new task from the `newtask_queue`.
+3. `_check_request()`: if the processor asks to analyze more pages, put such pages in the queue, it get the new task from the `newtask_queue`.

-4. `_check_select()`: add new web page to the queue of the fetcher.
+4. `_check_select()`: adds new web page to the queue of the fetcher.

-5. `_check_delete()`: delete task and projects that are been market by the user.
+5. `_check_delete()`: deletes tasks and projects that have been marked by the user.

-6. `_try_dump_cnt()`: write how many task are been done in a file, it is necessary to prevent data lost if the program exit anormaly.
+6. `_try_dump_cnt()`: writes how many tasks have been done in a file, it is necessary to prevent data loss if the program exits abnormally.

-The loop also check for exception of if we ask python to stop the process.
+The loop also check for exception or if we ask python to stop the process.

 ### fetcher

 The goal of the fetcher is to retrieve web resource.

-pyspider is able to manage either plain html text page and Ajax based page.
+pyspider is able to manage either plain html text pages and Ajax based pages.

 It is important to know that only the fetcher is aware of this difference.

 We are going to focus only on the plain html text fetcher, however most of the ideas can be easily ported to the Ajax fetcher.

-The idea here is somehow similar to the scheduler one, we have two queue, one of input and one of output and a big loop.
+The idea here is somehow similar to the scheduler's one, we have two queues, one for the input and one for the output and a big loop.

-For any element in the input queue, make a request and put the result in the output queue.
+For any element in the input queue, the fetcher makes a request and puts the result in the output queue.

 It sound easy but there is a big problem.